5 tax tips when renovating property

 Items which investors would normally have to depreciate over a number of years, for example fixtures such as light fittings, can be immediately written off if they cost less than $300.
 Find your Aventura property manager and discuss it with him.

-It can be worth trying to stay under that cap for certain items or buying smaller items individually rather than as a job lot or set.
+It can be worth trying to stay under that cap for certain items or buying materials individually, like a bobcat which is used in almost every construction site.

 5. Consider the GST implications